Quansight/Quansight-website/apps/labs/posts/scaling-numpy-on-free-threaded-python.md

 <figure style={{ textAlign: 'center' }}>
   <img
     src="/posts/scaling-numpy-on-free-threaded-python/hashtable.png"
-    alt="Diagram of the lock-free dispatch cache. " style={{position:'relative'}}
+    alt="Diagram of the lock-free dispatch cache, showing readers following an atomic pointer to the current buckets table and an old table kept alive through a prev chain."
+    style={{position:'relative'}}
   />
   <figcaption>
     The lock-free dispatch cache.
 Readers follow the atomic pointer to the current buckets table and look up entries without taking a lock.
-After the table is resized, the old table is kept alive (linked through a prev chain) until deallocation, so readers still using it — like Reader C — can finish safely.
+After the table is resized, the old table is kept alive (linked through a prev chain) until the cache itself is deallocated, so readers still using it — like Reader C — can finish safely.
 Only writers acquire the mutex.
   </figcaption>
 </figure>